 If you don’t mind possibly sitting separate from the rest of your party, use the Single Rider line, which is available at Indiana Jones, Splash Mountain, Radiator Springs Racers, Soarin’ Over California, Grizzly River Run, California Screamin’ and Goofy’s Sky School.
 The Cast Members loading ride vehicles draw from the Single Rider line to fill in empty seats, so this line often moves much faster than the regular line.

-Those with special needs (mobility, visual, hearing or cognitive disabilities) can get a special pass, which is called a Guest Assistance Card, from Guest Services when you arrive.
+Those with special needs (mobility, visual, hearing or cognitive disabilities) can get a special pass, which is called a Disability Access Service (DAS) card, from Guest Services when you arrive.
 Different passes are offered to people with different needs, and depending on the type of pass, may allow you easier access to the various attractions.
-For more great info for those with disabilities who are planning a trip to Disney World, I recommend Teri’s Disney Travelers’ Disability FAQ.
+For more great info for those with disabilities who are planning a trip to Disneyland, I recommend Teri’s Disney Travelers’ Disability FAQ.